 - Complete the Declaration of Human Rights with a Letter for Global Democracy.

 - Activate a Plan of Measures against Supremacism and any discrimination based on race, nationality, sex or religion.

 - Promote ACTIVE NOVIOLENCE so that dialogue and solidarity are the transforming forces against taxation and war.

 As of today 80 countries signed in favor of the end of nuclear weapons, 33 ratified and 17 remain to be signed.
 The March ends in Madrid on March 8, 2020, on International Women's Day.

 Now, each one has in their hands to join in this spirit of sanctity that runs throughout the world.

 It is not enough to love God and not idolize, it is no longer enough not to kill, not steal or not bear false witness.

-In recent months we have seen how violence erupted in so many places in the world: Nicaragua, Bolivia, Venezuela, Chile, Colombia, Spain, France, Hong Kong ...
-Articulating paths of dialogue and pacification is an urgent task that requires of all of us.
+In recent months we have contemplated how violence broke out in so many parts of the world: Nicaragua, Bolivia, Venezuela, Chile, Colombia, Spain, France, Hong Kong ...
+Articulating paths of dialogue and pacification is an urgent task that it requires of all of us.

-"In Nagasaki and Hiroshima I was praying, I met some survivors and relatives of the victims and reiterated the firm condemnation of nuclear weapons and the hypocrisy of talking about peace, building and selling weapons (...)
-There are Christian countries, European countries who talk about peace and then live by arms ”(Pope Francis)
+“In Nagasaki and in Hiroshima I was praying, I met some survivors and relatives of the victims and I reiterated the firm condemnation of nuclear weapons and the hypocrisy of talking about peace, building and selling weapons (…) There are Christian countries, European countries who speak of peace and then live by arms ”(Pope Francis)